FantasticFiasco/action-update-license-year/README.md

 ### I want to update the license in my source files

 Not only do you have a license file in your repository, you also have a header in each and every source file specifying your license.
 That's a lot of files to update I guess.
 Well, we've got you covered.
+Glob patterns to the rescue.

 ```yaml
 steps: